llamaxyz/llama/documentation/PolicyManagement.md

 Note that this method only changes the semantic meaning of a role, not the actual power that role holds within the Llama instance; be sure that the updated role has the correct permissions and approval/disapproval powers when updating a role.

 ### Granting Roles

+To grant a role to a policyholder, we use the `setRoleHolder` method.
+Pass in a role that the policyholder does not hold, the policyholder's address, quantity, and expiration,

 ### Revoking Roles